Skip to main content

 Careers Advice

 At Southampton Hospital School, we are committed to maximising the life chances of all our young people.
 We aim to prepare our students for life beyond the hospital and the school.
-We strive to ensure that where appropriate and possible, students leave SHS with self-awareness, awareness of opportunities available to them and feeling confident and well informed to make life decisions.
+We strive to ensure that where appropriate and possible, students leave Southampton Hospital School with self-awareness, awareness of opportunities available to them and feeling confident and well informed to make life decisions.

 To help achieve this we offer a bespoke careers education package to young people who are at the stage in their lives that this is pertinent and essential.
 Many of our young people have had prolonged periods of absence from their own schools and as a result have missed opportunities to engage in careers education, interviews and events.
 We aim to fill this gap wherever possible and allow young people to consider a range of career options, giving students the tools to make informed decisions regarding their own life-long-learning and career development.
 On admission, we work closely with young people and their families to determine if careers education is an immediate priority during their stay.
 A bespoke programme of learning is then planned and delivered.